BGI Develops Real-Time Fluorescent RT-PCR kit for detecting the 2019 Novel Coronavirus

 As of 24:00on January 22(GMT+8), a cumulative total of 571 cases with 17 deaths caused by new coronavirus have been reported in China.
 Cases have also been reported in 6 other countries, including Thailand (2),Japan (1), the Republic of Korea (1), Australia (1), United States (1) and Singapore (7).

-In response to this situation, and immediately after the occurrence of unexplained pneumonia in Wuhan on December 31, 2019,BGI successfully developed a Real-Time Fluorescent RT-PCR kit for detecting 2019-nCoV, which can issue results in a few hours.
+In response to this situation, and immediately after the occurrence of unexplained pneumonia on December 31, 2019,BGI successfully developed a Real-Time Fluorescent RT-PCR kit for detecting 2019-nCoV, which can issue results in a few hours.

 BGI has been working with relevant Chinese authorities including the Chinese Center for Disease Control and Prevention, through which the kits have been issued to various hospitals and local disease control centers.
 BGI is also engaged with relevant organizations in Hong Kong and Taiwan, the Brunei Ministry of Health, the Thailand ministry of public health, the National Medical Research Center of Nigeria (NIMR), the National Institute of Infectious Diseases of the National Health Laboratory of South Africa (NICD), to supply the test kits and offer additional pathogen detection solutions using next generation sequencing technology.
 Further, alarge number of kits are being urgently sent around the world to cope with the mass migration of people during the Chinese New Year.